Readers question: What happens to the underlying money (supply) if someone destroys currency rather than saving it or spending it?

 The money supply is the total stock of notes, coins and bank deposits in the economy.

 If money is destroyed (taken out of circulation) and not put back in by the Central Bank, then the overall money supply in the economy will fall.
 There will be less money circulating.
+Prices will tend to fall, and the value of the remaining money increase.

 If the money supply is reduced how does that affect the economy?